rwxrob/notes/Fitness/Performance adventure cycling FTW.md

 And, of course, the idea returned, "What if I took a few weeks off and crossed the country on mostly gravel roads?
 How long would it take if I covered at least 100 miles per day?"

-It turns out that is exactly what
+It turns out that is exactly what Trans Am Bike Race (TABR) is.
+A fully self-supported crossing of the USA on the historic ACA TramsAm trail.
+Most participants do 150-300 miles per day to finish in 25-35 days.
+As grueling as it is, I wonder if I'd like that more than Tour Divide if only because I don't have to deal with bear country at all.